Embedding Jupyter Notebook Cells

 Links to Source Notebooks

-When you embed the contents of Notebooks in a Quarto document and render the document to HTML, Quarto will automatically include links to the source Notebooks that provided the embedded content.
-These links will by default appear both inline below the embedded content as well as below the table of contents.
+When you embed the contents of notebooks in a Quarto document and render the document to HTML, Quarto will automatically include links to the source notebooks that provided the embedded content.
+These links will by default appear both inline below the embedded content, as well as below the table of contents.
 For example, the following document embeds content from the notebook penguins.ipynb.
 You can see the links in the rendered HTML document below:

 Screenshot of a rendered page with an embedded plot.
 A link to the Source 'penguins.ipynb' is shown directly below the plot.
 A similar link is shown below the table of contents under the heading 'Notebooks'.